Rob Kardashian and Blac Chyna Are Coupling Hard in New Flirty Snapchat Pics

 A couple of months ago, Chyna was seen out on the town in L.A. without Rob around and is said to have been getting cozy with another, unidentified, man.
 Someone who was present stated, “I would definitely have thought they were a couple if didn’t know better.”

-Another source close to the situation was quoted as saying, “They are together, but not living together.
+Another source close to the situation was quoted as saying about Kardashian and Chyna, “They are together, but not living together.
 They are still engaged and Chyna wears her ring.
 There haven’t been any wedding talks though.
 One of their main issues is that Rob doesn’t trust her.
 Even rumors of Chyna getting close to other guys will cause another epic fight.”